After his deportation from Morocco to Saudi Arabia and facing execution… A message from the fans to the Newcastle coach

 Ahmed’s message implored Howe to use his “influence” to speak on behalf of Hassan Al-Rabee’ and others facing torture, unfair trials and execution during key football dates.

-Ahmed took the opportunity to face Newcastle and Manchester United, next week, in the final of the English Professional League Cup, to talk about Hassan’s case, “so that there is a great light” on the seriousness of his brother’s situation, according to the site’s expression.
+Ahmed took the opportunity to face Newcastle and Manchester United, next week, in the final of the English Professional League Cup, to talk regarding Hassan’s case, “so that there is a great light” on the seriousness of his brother’s situation, according to the site’s expression.

-It is noteworthy that about 24 human rights organizations, including “Amnesty International” and “Human Rights Watch”, confirmed in a letter to the Moroccan Prime Minister, Aziz Akhannouch, that “on February 6, Al Rabie family was deported from Morocco to the Kingdom of Saudi Arabia.”
+It is noteworthy that regarding 24 human rights organizations, including “Amnesty International” and “Human Rights Watch”, confirmed in a letter to the Moroccan Prime Minister, Aziz Akhannouch, that “on February 6, Al Rabie family was deported from Morocco to the Kingdom of Saudi Arabia.”

 It warned that he faces “risks of persecution and other serious harm, including the risk of being subjected to torture, for reasons related to his religious beliefs and his family’s history of political protests.”